Talend/vault-sidecar-injector/README.md

   name: job-pod-status
 ```

-Last point is to make sure your job is waiting for availability of secrets file(s) before starting as it can take a couple of seconds before Consul Template sidecar fetches the secrets from the Vault server.
+Last point is to make sure your job is waiting for availability of secrets file(s) before starting as it can take a couple of seconds before secrets are fetched from the Vault server.
 A simple polling loop is provided in the sample below.

 ```yaml
 apiVersion: batch/v1